 Masonry chimneys are typically constructed of brick, concrete blocks, or stone.
 Freezing and thawing cycles can cause the masonry walls of your chimney to degrade over time.
 The mortar joints between the stone or bricks may begin to flake, wash out or crack.
 Sometimes a chimney which was built to vent one type of furnace or fireplace may have been connected to new one.
 Differences between the new and old system can result in increased condensation and deterioration of your chimney's inner walls.
 Problems with your chimney can result in poisonous gases leaking back into your home or building and chimney repair should be tended to quickly.

 Repointing of the mortar joints and other chimney repair techniques can be used to repair damage.
 Brick point refers to refinishing the mortal joints in masonry to repair cracked or missing mortar.
 As a chimney repair company, Phillips Masonry expert masons can diagnose your problem, provide you with a detailed estimate, and fix your problem.
 Contact us today.

 Keep Your Masonry in Shape with

-Aging masonry can cause major issues if gone unnoticed.
+If it goes unnoticed, aging masonry can cause major problems.
 Our brick pointing contractors will help maintain your masonry and prevent the need for a total structural overhaul.
 By carefully replacing aging mortar with fresh, you can keep your masonry in excellent shape for years to come.
 Repointing revitalizes both the brickwork's aesthetic appeal and structural integrity.